 Today is Valentine’s Day, a day to celebrate the great romantic love in your life, if you have one.
-But I’d like to ask you to consider celebrating self-love today as well.
+Truthfully, every day is a wonderful opportunity to celebrate those you love.
+I’d like to encourage you to consider celebrating self-love today as well.
 Because, truly, that’s where it all begins.
-How can you be kind to yourself today?
-Perhaps you can start by taking today off from self-judgment and
+How can you be kind to

 Mindfulness, according to Jon Kabat-Zinn, author of Mindfulness for Beginners, is “awareness, cultivated by paying attention in a sustained and particular way: on purpose, in the present moment, and non-judgmentally.
 Mindfulness can be traced to Buddhist origins and the practice commonly referred to as “mindful eating” is an offshoot, involving slowing down and paying attention